abhishekarya1/Hash-Define-myNotes/content/linux/boot.md

 BIOS looks for Bootloader on disk.
 It can be a two stage process (1st stage bootloader and 2nd stage bootloader).
 Bootloader loads Kernel into memory with parameters that can be tweaked.

-**Partition table**: Some space on disk that is reserved and contains information about how the partitions are organized and where to load the bootloader from.
+**Partition table**: Some space is reserved on MBR or ESP that contains information about how the partitions are organized and where to load the bootloader from.

 - **MBR** (Master Boot Record) - First sector on first partition of the disk (512 Bytes).